babli18/timeseries-case-study-on-sales-forecasting-and-consumption-analysis/README.md

      - Compared predictions with actual seasonally differenced data.
   5. **Evaluation**:
      - Calculated Mean Absolute Error (MAE) to assess the model's accuracy.
-- **Outcome**:
-  - The seasonal period was successfully removed, and the AR model accurately captured the underlying patterns for wine consumption.